uwdub/web-dub/_seminars/_template.md

 time_end: "1:20 PM"

 ################################################################################
-# A seminar file might exist but not yet be scheduled.
-This is 'TBD'.
+# A seminar file might exist but lack values for some fields.
+These are 'TBD'.
 # The only valid value is 'True'.
-The field should not be present if 'False'.
+A TBD field should not be present if 'False'.
 ################################################################################
 tbd_speakers:   True
 tbd_title:      True